xmtrinidad/DigitalOcean-Walkthrough/README.md

 1. Navigate to ```/var/www/``` and create the directory you associated with DocumentRoot from the previous section.
 My file is called *phpnote* so the directory my files will go in will be at ```/var/www/phpnote```

-2. From your local directory, navigate to the location of your application files that you want to upload.
+2. From your **local directory**, navigate to the location of your application files that you want to upload.
 Copy the contents within your application folder and paste them into the empty directory located on your server.

     *You could also copy and paste the entire application folder, but you'll have to go back a directory, paste the folder and rename it to whatever you changed the DocumentRoot to*